erikaris/til/webscraping.md

   b. using xpath: `html_nodes(xpath = '//div//p')`.
 3. html_text()
 4. html_table()
+5. read_html() -->  issues an HTTP GET request if provided with a URL.

 All the function above can be combined together.
 Example:
 ```